 Long-term drinking can also have lasting effects such as:

-For these reasons, it’s important to identify the signs that may point to an ongoing issue or even a full-blown alcohol addiction.
+For these reasons, it’s essential to identify the signs that may point to an ongoing issue or even a full-blown alcohol addiction.

 Health experts suggest considering a glass or two at a sitting and leaving two or three days between drinking.
 They advise against binge drinking and heavy consumption.
 The consensus is to make that bottle of wine last a week.